whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-24-Popsugar-Target-Fit-New-Year-Box-January-2016-Review-Coupon.md

 <img src="/images/PopsugarTargetJan2016JawboneUp24.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

 <p>I love all the features it has, some of them are quite nifty and cool.
 The Smart Coach for one is very helpful in having you achieve your health and fitness goals.
-Then there's the ability to connect your Up band with a Nest device (that's the one that control's the temperature, lights etc of your house), and much more too!
+Then there's the ability to connect your Up band with a Nest device (that's the one that control's the temperature, lights etc of your house), and much more!
 My husband is already geeking out on all the stuff he can do with it.</p>

 <br>